Director of Family Engagement

 Work examples

-At Alpha, parent advocacy functions as a growth mechanism, not a support service.
-You'll facilitate high-stakes trust-building conversations, design events that drive enrollment, and cultivate conviction on an individual family basis.
-This requires command of both the message and the underlying model.
-You'll need complete fluency in what distinguishes Alpha—and how to articulate that in language that creates momentum.
+At Alpha, parent advocacy functions as a strategic growth driver, not an auxiliary service.
+You'll facilitate high-stakes, trust-based conversations, design events that drive enrollment, and cultivate conviction one family at a time.
+This requires mastery of both the narrative and the operational model.
+You'll need comprehensive knowledge of what differentiates Alpha—and the ability to articulate it in ways that resonate and persuade.

-Want to understand the narratives you'll be shaping and amplifying?
+Interested in the narratives you'll help develop and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Three Alpha fathers discuss their decision to leave conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic performance.
+Three Alpha fathers discuss their decision to move away from conventional schooling—and describe how Alpha's approach has transformed their children's confidence, autonomy, and academic achievement.

 👉 Watch the conversation (24 min)